jaafarfares/holbertonschool-web_back_end/0x0D-NoSQL/README.md

 Overall, MongoDB is a powerful and flexible NoSQL database that is well-suited for a wide range of applications and use cases, from small-scale projects to large-scale enterprise applications.

-in this project we will test and work with all those futures
+in this project we will test and work with all those futures.

+#### Learning Objectives

 * What NoSQL means
 * What is difference between SQL and NoSQL